Safety culture

 If you are a President, COO, CFO, CEO or any other title out there and you do not know your score and how it is affecting your business you are already in trouble.
 No one who runs a company does so for very long without knowing and understanding their numbers, CSA numbers are just as important to your survival and success as your P and L.

 I have written about it here before, but it is worth repeating today.
 Bad scores cost you money!
 Plain and simple.
-You will pay for it in higher insurance premium (see my post on the ATA wrap-up), http://csadvantage.wordpress.com/2011/10/22/ata-wrap-up/ you will pay in more scale stops, you will lose customers, and it will cost you drivers.
+You will pay for it in higher insurance premium (see my post on the ATA wrap-up), https://csadvantage.wordpress.com/2011/10/22/ata-wrap-up/ you will pay in more scale stops, you will lose customers, and it will cost you drivers.
 If you do not think drivers are looking at carriers CSA scores you are mistaken.

 So I will ask you a simple question, “Are you covered in CSA compliance”.
 If you can not answer yes, you need to find out why.
 Let me be clear here, bad scores do not necessarily mean you have a bad safety department or a bad safety manager.
 The rules for keeping score changed and your organization needs to change with it.
 As an organization not only do you need to understand your scores, you also need to know how you can influence driver behavior to reduce your scores moving forward.